lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 In the latter example, `button` is initialized once, within the `viewDidLoad()` method.
 Once it's set, `configure(button:)` is called – a pure function that doesn't rely on any kind of state and has no side effects.
 That is, it always results in the same way for the same arguments.

-_I'm aware that it's not the canonical, functional, definition of the term "pure function".
-Here I use it in the OOP context, for a basic understanding of the idea._

 <h4 id="testing">Testing</h4>

-An engineer tests interfaces, not implementation – by calling public APIs and asserting the expected output against an input.
+Tests interfaces, not implementation – by calling public APIs and asserting the expected output against an input.

 Testing purposes don't intervene in the principles of encapsulation.
 If anything is wanted to be overridden or substantiated in testing code, protocols and their mock or stub implementations are always to the rescue.